Tanarupi: Structure and Lakshana

 It is the 6th rāgam in the 1st chakra Indu.
 The mnemonic name is Indu-Sha.
 The mnemonic phrase is sa ra ga ma pa dhu nu.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The notes used in this scale are shuddha rishabham, shuddha gandharam, shuddha madhyamam, shatsruthi dhaivatham and kakali nishadham.
 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Raghupriya, which is the 42nd melakarta rāgam.

 Asampurna Melakarta

 Tanukeerti is the 6th Melakarta in the original list compiled by Venkatamakhin.
 The notes used in the scale are the same, but the ascending scale and descending scale are different.
 It is an audava-vakra sampurna raga (5 notes in ascending scale, while full 7 are used in descending scale in a zig-zag manner).

-Janya rāgams

-Tanarupi has no janya rāgams (derived scales) associated with it.
-See List of janya rāgams for a full list of janya rāgams.

-Compositions

-Here are a few common compositions sung in concerts, set to Tanarupi.